stephenbrannon/IOCextractor/README.md

 After a user has reviewed the tagging for accuracy, the program will export a list of unique tagged IOCs.
 It currently either exports to the console or saves a CSV file.
 It is also set up so anyone could easily add another output format for a specific application.

-The program is written in Python 3.2, and a binary version for Windows is provided.
+The program is written in Python 3.2, and a binary version for Windows is provided (IOCextractor.zip).
 A simple example case report (TestReportCase001.txt) is also provided for testing and demonstration.